 - Allergic reaction to the local anaesthetic, dye, antiseptic or plasters used.
-If you have known allergic reactions, then please advise your spinal medical team prior to the procedure. - Temporary weakness or numbness in your arm due to the local anaesthetic around the nerve.
-Full recovery usually follows. - Headache.
+You would be treated for any severe reaction if it did occur.
+If you have known allergic reactions, then please advise your spinal medical team prior to the procedure. - Damage to the nerve root via trauma from the needle or a bleed around the nerve, or infection.
+Any of these complications could put more pressure on the nerve.
+This could lead to an increase in arm symptoms. - Headache.
 If this does not improve within a few days contact the Spinal Nurse Specialist Team.

-Very Rare
+Extremely Rare